samdelaney42/Queue_Weighted_Stoikov_Micro_Price/README.md

 Only limit prices and volumes are present in the LOBSTER order book data - my implementation allows us to include order queue length in the output.

-Using the MSFT 50 LOBSTER message data set, I first walk through the paper and re create the results:
+Using the MSFT 50 LOBSTER message data set, I first walk through the paper and re create the results, mapping each step to code (much of this code is taken from Stoikov's own notebook):

 We find, as Stoikov does, that as spreads widen, the price adjustment is less affected by imbalance (1 tick spread steeper than 2).